JVital2013/vitality-goes/README.md

 ![Flow of Geostationary Weather Data Via Vitality GOES](https://user-images.githubusercontent.com/24253715/210028326-0ad63425-cb31-4489-84ea-83de3a940562.png)

+Vitality GOES comes with sample configs for the following satellites:

+- GOES-16 HRIT
+- GOES-18 HRIT
+- EWS-G1 (GOES-13) GVAR

 ## System Requirements

 You need to set up a satellite dish and point it at the satellite of your choice to get started.
 Additionally, SatDump or goestools must be configured to save recieved data to disk.
-Vitality GOES was designed to handle HRIT/EMWIN data from GOES-16/18, but other satellites may work.
-See the [additional resources section](#additional-resources) for info on how to set up a ground station with goestools.
+See the [additional resources section](#additional-resources) for info on how to set up a ground station with goestools, and [this YouTube Video](https://www.youtube.com/watch?v=XMDAiUjzkhw) for a quick-start guide to setting up a test station with SatDump.

 It is recommended that you host Vitality GOES on your ground station itself for the most up-to-date information and to simplify setup/maintenance.
 If you choose, it can be hosted on another machine if you have a sync process set up between the ground station and the Vitality GOES server. *Syncing received images from another machine is outside the scope of Vitality GOES.*

-It is recommended that you use a Debian-based Linux distro to host the Vitality GOES server.
+It is also recommended that you use a Debian-based Linux distro to host the Vitality GOES server.
 Something like Raspberry Pi OS, Ubuntu, or Debian is preferred.

 Windows-hosted Vitality GOES runs slower than it does when hosted on Linux, and your datastore must be kept on an NTFS partition if you want weather information to load at all.
 It's a known issue in PHP that file operations are slower on Windows, [and they marked it as "not a bug"](https://bugs.php.net/bug.php?id=80695&edit=1).